 Step 6: Form the cabbage rolls

-If you can roll up a burrito or an eggroll, you can easily make a Ukranian cabbage roll.
+If you can roll up a burrito or an eggroll, you can easily make a Ukrainian cabbage roll.
 Follow these directions:

 - Fold each side of the leaf toward the center.